-That's why we believe that answering this question requires a team approach.
+That's why we believe answering this question requires a team approach.
 Your financial advisor can help you start this process by working to identify and prioritize your goals and then coordinating your team of tax and legal professionals.

 The most common type of trust is called a revocable living trust.